James-Lim/whitepaper/whitepaper-eng.md

 > **Directory structure of common git project**
 >
-> Generally, a git project has a following directory structure.
+> Generally, a git project has the following directory structure.
 >
 >```bash
 >.git